Trodelvy® (sacituzumab govitecan-hziy)

 Product Label

-For the full indication, important safety information, and Boxed Warning(s), please refer to the Trodelvy US Prescribing Information available at:
+For the full indication, important safety information, and boxed warning(s), please refer to the Trodelvy US Prescribing Information available at:

 www.gilead.com/-/media/files/pdfs/medicines/oncology/trodelvy/trodelvy_pi.